Japan’s 3 Best “Chinmi” Food Delicacies

-When it comes to Japan’s food delicacies, “Uni (雲丹)”, or sea urchin roe is famous and widely enjoyed in the world as a luxurious Sushi ingredient.
+When it comes to Japanese food delicacies “Chinmi (珍味: literally meaning Rare Taste)”, sea urchin, or “Uni (雲丹)” is especially famous and widely enjoyed as a sushi ingredient.

-Karasumi is the salted dried mullet roe well-known as a specialty of Nagasaki Prefecture, while Konowata is the Shiokara made with sea cucumber’s guts that is known as a specialty of Aichi Prefecture.
+Karasumi is salted dried mullet roe that Nagasaki Prefecture boasts, while Konowata is Shiokara made from sea cucumber’s guts, which is known as a specialty of Aichi Prefecture.

-Funazushi is the ancient Sushi that Shiga Prefecture boasts.
-This Japanese delicacy is also a smelly fermented food and made fermenting crucian carps and rice with lactic bacteria.
+Next, Funazushi is the ancient sushi that Shiga Prefecture prides itself on, which is also a smelly food made by fermenting crucian carps and rice together using lactic bacteria.

 The yellow thing in the fish is actually roe with a smell and texture similar to cheese, and despite its unpleasant smell, Funazushi is tasty like Kusaya.

 So the black color of the Chinmi comes from squid’s ink, and from that, this Shiokara also gets lots of umami.